 “The solution was right in front of us the whole time.
 Or right next door, I guess,” said Ms. Doebright standing next to her husband out in front of their Pleasant Street home.
-“So this is a great day for our movement and it’s a dream come true for us and our neighbors.
+“So this is a great day for our movement, and it’s a dream come true for our neighbors and us.
 No longer will we be subjected to the BS of that flatlander Roseville crap [Roseville is the county’s most populous city].
 We’re happy to join the like-minded people of Nevada County.”

-“Well that’s the thing,” said Nevada County lawyer Troy Steinhaus of Steiny and Deutsch, LLC, the Nevada City-based legal firm who represents the county.
-“You just can’t say you’re going to join a county, and then join it.
+“Well, that’s the thing,” said Nevada County lawyer Troy Steinhaus of Steiny and Deutsch, LLC, the Nevada City-based legal firm who represents the county.
+“You can’t say you’re going to join a county, and then join it.
 I mean, just because you want to.
 It doesn’t work like that.”

 Some People Like the Idea

 However, not everyone resisted the idea.

 “Look, if they want to join us, I say the more, the merrier,” said North San Juan resident, part-time musician and ‘farmer’ who goes by the name of Moonash.
 “I mean, like, we’ll be able to get to [Interstate] 80 easier now, you know?”

 According to a spokesperson for the Nevada County Board of Supervisors, this is the first time they’ve heard about Colfax’s efforts to join Nevada County.